+My goal has always been to keep my family active, but a no holds barred family obstacle course was not on my radar at all.
 Maybe you caught my reference to a family jog we took a few weeks back.
-We’ve kept at it, following a Couch to 5K ap on some evenings and other evenings, just going for a stroll to the playground.
+We’ve kept at it, following a Couch to 5K app on some evenings and other evenings, just going for a stroll to the playground.
 My goals were to help get the kids in shape for track and help us get out and be active as a family.
 Unfortunately, the kids didn’t understand how running or walking for 30 minutes would help them win a 40M dash, long jump or shot put toss.

 Before long, I was dragging pool noodles, ladder ball rungs, bocce balls, scrap lumber, hose from the pool pump, a sprinkler, four unconverted rain barrels and a partridge in a pear tree out to the back yard.
 And by partridge I mean a few stray chickens that kept wandering onto the course trying to eat the bocce balls and by pear tree I mean our cat who kept trying to attack Edie (because he knows Edie hates him).
 Seeing as I was no longer angry and screaming, the children helped me get the course set up.
 Once Tony got home, the Mantoan Dash was on!

 GO!
 First, under the disgusting yoga mat supported by the ladder ball set.

 Next, over the rain barrels, however you can manage!